Search Filters

 A New Arthroscopic Pull-In All-Suture Anchor Meniscus Root Tear Repair Shows Comparable Biomechanical Properties as Conventional Trans-Osseous Pull-Out and Anchor Repair

-Thorben Briese, MD, GERMANY Amaris Kieninger, MD, GERMANY Elmar Herbst, MD, PhD, GERMANY Johannes Glasbrenner, MD, GERMANY Christian Peez, MD, GERMANY Adrian Deichsel, MD, GERMANY Maurice Balke, MD, GERMANY Jens Wermers, MD, GERMANY Matthias Klimek, M. Sc., GERMANY Michael J. Raschke, MD, Prof., GERMANY Christoph Kittl, MD, MD(res), GERMANY
+Thorben Briese, MD, GERMANY Amaris Kieninger, MD, GERMANY Elmar Herbst, MD, PhD, GERMANY Johannes Glasbrenner, MD, GERMANY Christian Peez, MD, GERMANY Adrian Deichsel, MD, GERMANY Maurice Balke, MD, GERMANY Jens Wermers, Prof., GERMANY Matthias Klimek, M. Sc., GERMANY Michael J. Raschke, MD, Prof., GERMANY Christoph Kittl, MD, MD(res), GERMANY

 University Hospital Muenster, Department for Trauma- Hand- and Reconstructive Surgery, Muenster, NRW, GERMANY